Azure/terraform-azurerm-avm-ptn-aks-production/README.md

 ### <a name="input_name"></a> [name](#input\_name)

-Description: The name for the AKS resources created in the specified Azure Resource Group.
-This variable overwrites the 'prefix' var (The 'prefix' var will still be applied to the dns\_prefix if it is set)
+Description: The name of the AKS cluster.

 Type: `string`